BnDLett/PyMedia/README.md

 # PyMedia
 A Python CLI based media player.

+**This project will be scrapped until I can find a better method of closing the audio thread.**

 # Already known issues
 1. "Resume" doesn't work while playing an audio, meanwhile alternative does.
 2. Can not load local files.